ministryofjustice/offender-management-allocation-manager/README.md

 staging and preprod are deployed environments that can be used as part of the development process.
 Their purposes are:

-* staging - Deployed to first before deploying to production to make sure deployment works.
+* staging - Deployed upon merge to `main`.
 Can also be deployed to separately by force-pushing to the `staging` branch.
 * preprod - Contains a copy of live data, updated via a script.
 Only security-cleared personnel can look at it.
-Deploy here when you need to check WIP code against real data.
+Deployed upon merge to `main`, just like `staging`.
+Can't be deployed by force-pushing.

-The method to deploy to these envs is the same.
-Commit any code to be deployed locally, and run:
+To deploy staging manually, commit any code to be deployed locally, and run:

 ```
 # Staging environment
 git push --force origin HEAD:staging

-# Preprod environment
-git push --force origin HEAD:preprod
 ```

 ## Environment Variables